Elena Congost

 Elena Congost Mohedano (born in Madrid 20 September 1987) is a T12/B2 track and field athlete from Spain.
 Born with a degenerative vision impairment, she is a teacher who lives in Barcelona, Spain.
-She competed at the 2004, 2008, 2012 and 2016 Summer Paralympics and won the marathon in 2016, placing second in the 1500 m in 2012.
+She has competed at the 2004, 2008, 2012, 2016 and 2024 Summer Paralympics and won the marathon in 2016, placing second in the 1500 m in 2012.

 Personal

 Congost was born 20 September 1987 in Madrid, with a degenerative hereditary eye disease.
 Her vision started to deteriorate when she was in school.
 She is a teacher.

 In 2008, she moved to Castelldefels, Barcelona, and was still living in the region in 2012.
 At the 2011 Castelldefels sports awards, she won the award for best female athlete with a disability.
 Living at the High Performance Centre (CAR) of San Cugat del Vallés in 2013, she shared a room with Mireia Belmonte.
 In 2013, she was awarded the silver Real Orden al Mérito Deportivo.

 As of 2016, Congost has been a vegan for seven years for ethical, environmental and health reasons.
 She credits it for a significant improvement in her anemia, digestive problems and other ailments.